Getting tired of your guitar going out of tune?

 If you’re using something like 0.8 gauge strings on a guitar that originally came with something like 0.11’s, then you may need a nut filing to ensure that your strings ‘sit’ in place properly, ensuring that there’s no chance of your strings moving around the place and causing a tuning issue.

 10. It might be time for a setup

 As I play guitar every day for at least several hours a day, I get a full set up every 6 months.
-This includes nut cleaning, treatment to the neck, along with inspection of and setting of the action.
+This includes nut cleaning, treatment to the neck, along with inspection of the frets (to stop that annoying fret buzz) and setting of the action.
 I saved up for a PRS SE anniversary addition, there’s now way I’m not giving it the best treatment!